Focused on Family

 Health Insurance, Enforcement & Modifications

-When you retain attorneys Miloszewski and Smith we will work to create a plan tailored to your unique needs.
-Making certain that support is handled correctly for our clients is a key part of our qualifications as divorce lawyers.
-We will fight to keep your financial situation strong prior to, during and after your divorce is finalized.
-Contact us today at 717.520.4400.
+We will work with you to create a plan tailored to your unique needs.
+Making certain that support is handled correctly for our clients is always a critical step with any divorce.
+We will work to keep your financial situation strong prior to, during and after your divorce is finalized.